dulait/simple-calculator/README.md

 ## Installation

 1. Clone this repository.
-2. Ensure you have [.NET Framework](https://dotnet.microsoft.com/download) installed.
+2. Ensure you have the [.NET Framework](https://dotnet.microsoft.com/download) installed.
 3. Build and run the project.

 ## Usage